-Once payment has been received, sellers are responsible for prompt and safe delivery of their item into the hands of the buyer.
+Once payment has been received, sellers are responsible for the prompt and safe delivery of their items into the hands of the buyer.
 That means ensuring the item arrives in the condition described in the original listing, undamaged.

 Sellers should securely package the item and use the proper postage — including tracking and insurance — to prevent any issues that could arise during shipment.
 To help protect sellers, Swappa recommends the following safe shipping practices:

-- Ship to the address attached to the buyer’s PayPal payment (confirmed address if possible) – You can find the full list of PayPal’s recommended shipping steps here.
+- Sellers should only ship to the address attached to the buyer’s PayPal payment.
+You can find the full list of PayPal’s recommended shipping steps here.

 - Always ship with a tracking number – If the package is not received by the buyer and no tracking number is available, the seller will be held responsible by the buyer and/or PayPal.

-- Ship with appropriate (full) insurance – If the package is lost or delivered damaged to the buyer the seller will usually be held responsible by the buyer and/or PayPal.
+- Ship with proper insurance that covers the full value of the shipment – If the package is lost or delivered damaged to the buyer, the seller will be held responsible by the buyer and/or PayPal.
 Shipping with insurance helps protect you against unfortunate circumstances.

 How to pack your item